Gender-based violence and help-seeking behaviours during the COVID-19 pandemic

 In 2019 the United Nations reported that ‘home’ is the most dangerous place for women and children.
 With more people staying at home to reduce the community spread of COVID-19, there is a greater risk of violence against women and children.
 The pandemic is making help seeking even harder with disrupted support services and in some cases limited access to communication technology.

 This research will help us to understand women’s experiences of violence and help-seeking under the COVID-19 restrictions as well as the impact on health and social care workers who provide support during this time.
 We will share the results widely to help governments and other organisations understand what women experiencing violence need now and to prepare for the future.

 Responding to the 'Shadow Pandemic' Webinar Series

-The Monash Gender and Family Violence Prevention Centre are partnering with Domestic Violence Victoria, the peak body for specialist family violence services for women and children in Victoria, to deliver a 'Responding to the Shadow Pandemic' webinar series throughout the second half of 2020.
+The Monash Gender and Family Violence Prevention Centre partnered with Domestic Violence Victoria, the peak body for specialist family violence services for women and children in Victoria, to deliver a 'Responding to the Shadow Pandemic' webinar series throughout the second half of 2020.
 This webinar series will continue in 2021.

 You can watch, listen and read media coverage related to the COVID-19 research.

 These reports present the findings from our gender-based violence and COVID-19 research program.